derMacon/ldap-token-provider/README.md

 Creates a jwt token from credentials that will be authenticated by an ldap server.
 Currently using [this](https://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/) ldap demo server to authenticate requests.

 ## demo logins
-All user passwords are password.
+All user names are password.
 You may also bind to individual Users (uid) or the two Groups (ou) that include:
 * ou=mathematicians,dc=example,dc=com
    * riemann
    * gauss